 It’s easy to sound unfriendly here, but it’s important to protect our community’s drinking water.

-About recreation – Laced with Class VI roads, trails, and stunning views, the Trescott lands offer hiking, XC skiing, snowshoeing, and mountain biking.
+About recreation – Laced with trails and stunning views, the Trescott lands offer hiking, XC skiing, snowshoeing, and mountain biking.
 In 2016 the Hanover Conservancy worked with the Trescott Company (Town & College) on the challenging task of opening 1,165 acres of the lands to responsible public recreation while protecting our drinking water.
 The Town built two parking areas (at Trescott and Dogford Roads) and the Conservancy provided trailhead kiosks and maps.
 Thanks to the Quabbin to Cardigan Partnership for supporting the effort to open these lands.
 New trails and bridges were built in 2017.